 Learn best practice

 Many of our courses are accredited by industry peak bodies so you can rest assured that what you learn is industry best practice.
-For example, our Master of Health Administration is accredited by the Australasian College of Health Service Management, while our MBA holds the prestigious EPAS accreditation, awarded by the European Foundation for Management Development.
+For example, our Master of Health Administration is accredited by the Australasian College of Health Service Management, while our Master of Business Administration holds the prestigious EPAS accreditation, awarded by the European Foundation for Management Development.

 Many people cite career progression and a better income as reasons for starting a postgraduate course.
 Others do it for personal reasons and to benefit their communities.
 Tanzanian born Immaculate Gillo is studying the Master of Community Planning and Development at La Trobe University to improve planning and development in Tanzania.